vtalpaert/Wiimote2PC/README.md

-Wiimote
+Wiimote to linux
 =======

-Script to connect linux to Wiimote, print buttons and the combinations of arrows.

-Requires: decompose.py and the packages from old/setup.h

-TODO: Use position angles
+Script to connect Wiimote to linux, then PC sends motion commands to robot (two PWM factors, todo).

+Example is with the turtle package, try 'python wiimote-PC.py' in your terminal.
+You can either use the arrows to steer, B to accelerate and A to decelerate. + and - turn on itself.
+Or you can press HOME and control through wiimote position: pointing up is still, point forward to move forward and to the sides to turn.

+NOTE: We assume we can ignore the accelerations of moving the Wiimote because of how slow we move, so the position is related to gravity.